algorandfoundation/specs/dev/TEAL.md

 # The Algorand Virtual Machine (AVM) and TEAL.

-The AVM is a bytecode based stack interpreter that executes inside Algorand transactions.
-TEAL is an assembly language syntax for specifying a program that is ultimately AVM bytecode.
+The AVM is a bytecode based stack interpreter that executes programs asscoiated with Algorand transactions.
+TEAL is an assembly language syntax for specifying a program that is ultimately converted to AVM bytecode.
 These programs can be used to check the parameters of the transaction and approve the transaction as if by a signature.
 This use is called a _Smart Signature_.
 Starting with v2, these programs may also execute as _Smart Contracts_, which are often called _Applications_.
-Such executions are invoked with explicit application call transactions.
+Contract executions are invoked with explicit application call transactions.

 Programs have read-only access to the transaction they are attached to, the other transactions in their atomic transaction group, and a few global values.
 In addition, _Smart Contracts_ have access to limited state that is global to the application and per-account local state for each account that has opted-in to the application.
 For both types of program, approval is signaled by finishing with the stack containing a single non-zero uint64 value.

 ## The Stack